What Would a Government Shutdown Do to the IRS?

 IRS tax concerns

 So, a question was whether IRS enforcement activity and process improvement would halt if the federal government shut down.
 And what services would be shuttered?
-Here’s what you need to know.

 Government shutdown 2024?

-Before looking at the specifics of the IRS contingency plan, it's important to note that the last government shutdown, feared for mid-March was averted.
-President Biden signed a stopgap bill that keeps the federal government funded for a while.
+Before looking at the specifics of the IRS contingency plan, it's important to note that the latest government shutdown, feared for the beginning of October has been averted.

 What happens if the government shuts down?

 In a government shutdown, most federal agencies and workers experience some impact.
 All "non-essential" work is forced to stop.
-However, federal agencies have backup plans and essential services continue to function — at varying levels.
+However, federal agencies have backup plans, and essential services continue to function — at varying levels.
 For example, critical services like Social Security, Medicare, and Medicaid payments continue.

 Of course, anytime the federal government shuts down, significant impacts ripple throughout the U.S., affecting people across the U.S. in different ways.